A Smartphone Application for Alcoholism Recovery

 Key Results.

-• 12% better in reported abstinence after 4-,8-, and 12 months compared to the control group
+• 30% higher rate of abstinence after 4-,8-, and 12-month check-ins compared to the control group

 • 31%-50% better results than those from other post-treatment web-based programs